-It's important to know the facts about drinking and methadone.
-Alcohol and methadone can both cause a range of profound effects and both substances have the potential to cause addiction.
+It’s important to know the facts about drinking and using methadone.
+Alcohol and methadone can both cause a range of profound effects, and both substances have the potential to lead to addiction.
 Combining these two substances can be even more devastating and may lead to death.

-Alcohol generally is not a dangerous substance when consumed with responsibility and moderation.
-However, when the substance is abused and consumed in excess, alcohol can lead to dangerous physical and cognitive problems.
+Alcohol generally is not a dangerous substance when it is consumed with responsibility and in moderation.
+However, when the substance is abused and consumed in excess, alcohol use can lead to dangerous physical and cognitive problems.
 Long-term addictive consumption of alcohol can also cause damage to the body and brain, especially to memory and liver function.

 Methadone is a prescription drug used to assist individuals with heroin withdrawal.
 It is not a recreational substance and should not be used unless you have a prescription.
-Methadone is also occasionally prescribed as a pain reliever, and it is important to work with a doctor in determining the appropriate dosage to avoid the potential for overdose.
+Methadone is also occasionally prescribed as a pain reliever.
+It is important to work with a doctor in determining the appropriate dosage to avoid the potential for overdose.

 Signs and Symptoms

 Alcohol and methadone abuse each come with specific signs and symptoms.
-However, when used together, some of these symptoms can overlap and become worse and more obvious over time, even if they were initially difficult to detect.
+However, when the two are used together, some of these symptoms can overlap and become worse and more obvious over time, even if they were initially difficult to detect.

 Signs and symptoms of over-consumption of alcohol include: